 - Wool may be too thin for some people working in prolonged cold conditions

 If you’re someone who suffers from cold feet check out our best foot warmers article.

-Best Work Socks for Warm Weather: Carhartt Men’s Force Work Crew Socks
+Best Work Socks for Hot Weather: Carhartt Men’s Force Work Crew Socks

 Want the bare essentials?
 Then take a look at Carhartt’s Men’s Force crew socks.
 These socks cover the fundamentals without piling on the features.
 This is great for a few reasons.
 First, comfort.
 These socks contain Carhartt’s patented Fastdry technology, and the mesh panels increase ventilation, making them ideal for hot temperatures.
 The built-in arch support ensures your feet stay comfortable throughout the day, too.
 There is sufficient padding around the heel and toes to prevent any abrasions.